randallard/coding-with-ai/index.md

 ---

+## The Plan

+The plan is to demonstrate successful, high quality, software development using AI.
+Accomplishing this is not always straightforward and has taken me quite a while to figure out.
+I'd like to share my experience and alleviate the learning curve for others.

+All the projects demonstrated here are fully open source, developed for fun and shared learning.
+I will develop with AI but also concentrate on best practices in software development from the very start.
+Contributions to any of the projects are welcome, and I'd love to work with anyone willing to learn together how to best use AI to create high quality, maintainable software.

+---

 ## Projects

 Browse through my AI-assisted coding projects and see how I use AI tools to build applications, solve problems, and learn new technologies.